Premises Liability Lawyers in Orange County

 - Dog or animal attacks: Dog bites are often covered under a homeowner’s insurance policy, even if the attack took place at a public place.
 Pets are considered property in the eyes of the law.
 However, some breeds of dog are “blacklisted” by local insurance companies.
 Our team will go to work to find any applicable insurance policy or guilty party to seek compensation.

 - Carbon monoxide poisoning: CO poisoning is a real danger whenever gas-burning appliances, such as a range or oven, furnace, water heater or fireplace, are used indoors and without proper ventilation.
 Landlords and apartment managers must install and maintain this equipment regularly, and by California law, must install a CO detector in each unit.

-The essence of premises liability comes down to the property owner (manager, landlord, employee on duty) knowing of a hazardous condition and fixing it within a reasonable period of time (or warning patrons about the hazard).
-We’ll investigate and uncover all evidence of negligence or failure to perform duties, and use it to support your specific case.
-You have only two years to file a claim in California, so don’t delay!
+The essence of premises liability comes down to the property owner (manager, landlord, or employee on duty) knowing of a hazardous condition and fixing it within a reasonable period of time (or warning patrons about the hazard).
+We'll investigate and uncover all evidence of negligence or failure to perform duties, and use it to support your specific case.
+You have only two years to file a claim in California, so don't delay!

 If you are able to, doing the following things as soon as possible will help your premises liability lawyer:

 - File a report with the property owner or manager and obtain a copy of that report, including time, location, and witnesses to your incident.